 Nocturnal Bat Survey – Trees and Buildings or Structure

 Nocturnal bat surveys are intended to determine the presence or likely absence of a bat roost in a building, tree or other structure (bridges, tunnels etc…).
 These surveys take place at dusk and dawn and involve surveyors observing the building, tree or structure from vantage points.
 Any bats seen to be entering or leaving the features are recorded.
 In addition, surveyors record any other bat activity detectable from their survey position.
 Where possible, the time of recording, species, the number of bats, type of activity, and flight path of observed bats are recorded.
 Bats entering or leaving a building or tree are considered evidence of bat roost presence within that entity.

-Surveyors are equipped with the broad-band bat detectors to allow calls to be recorded and analysed at a later date if required.
+Surveyors are equipped with the board-band bat detectors to allow calls to be recorded and analysed at a later date if required.

-Our in house bat ecologists have over 15 years' combined experience undertaking nocturnal surveys on a range of buildings and structures.
+Our in house bat ecologists have over 15 years combined experience undertaken nocturnal surveys on a range of buildings and structure.

 Surveys are typically undertaken from May to September in weather conducive to bat activity, i.e. little or no rain, low wind and temperatures above 10°C. Emergence (dusk) surveys commence 15-30 minutes prior to sunset and continue until 1.5 hours after sunset.
 Return (dawn) surveys commence 1.5 hours prior to sunrise and continue until 15-30 minutes after sunrise.

 To determine the value of a site for foraging and commuting bats, bat activity survey are undertaken.
 These involve a combined approach of installing static board-band detectors on site and undertaking transects surveys of the site and the surrounding area.

 The data from these surveys are then statistically analysed in various computer packages and GIS to determine which species are using the site and which areas are valuable for foraging and commuting bats.